telerik/blazor-docs/components/buttongroup/overview.md

 ## Appearance

 The separate button instances of the ButtonGroup provide several parameters that control their [styling and appearance, including background color, rounded corners and fill]({%slug buttongroup-appearance%}).

+>tip To learn more about the appearance, anatomy, and accessibility of the ButtonGroup, visit the [Progress Design System documentation](www.telerik.com/design-system/docs/components/buttongroup/)—an information portal offering rich component usage guidelines, descriptions of the available style variables, and globalization support details.

 ## Events